ccris02/DOT_KSM_Logs/README.md

 ("Invalid operation in the pending changes tree: Tried to import or finalize node that is an ancestor of a previously finalized node")))
 ```
-You will see this if your node is running incorect version.
+You will see this if your node is running an incorrect version.

 # Errors
 ![image](https://user-images.githubusercontent.com/66147586/125225233-cb0aae00-e283-11eb-865a-b742d7724a82.png)

-## Your node was experiancing some issues with ```tokio-runtime-worker``` report this bug
+## Your node was experiencing some issues with ```tokio-runtime-worker``` report this bug
 ```
 Thread 'tokio-runtime-worker' panicked at 'Trying to pin pending state', /usr/local/cargo/git/checkouts/substrate-7e08433d4c370a21/1b758b2/client/state-db/src/noncanonical.rs:527
 This is a bug.
 Please report it at: